renovatebot/renovate/docs/usage/configuration-options.md

 !!! note
     This option is only relevant if you set `forkToken`.

+## forkProcessing

+By default, Renovate will skip over any repositories that are forked if Renovate is using `autodiscover` mode.
+This includes if the forked repository has a Renovate config file, because Renovate can't tell if that file was added by the original repository or not.
+If you wish to enable processing of a forked repository by Renovate when autodiscovering, you need to add `"forkProcessing": "enabled"` to your repository config or run the CLI command with `--fork-processing=enabled`.

+If you are running in non-autodiscover mode (e.g. supplying a list of repositories to Renovate) but wish to skip forked repositories, you need to configure `"forkProcessing": "disabled"` in your global config.

+If you are using the hosted Mend Renovate then this option will be configured to `"enabled"` automatically if you "Selected" repositories individually but `"disabled"` if you installed for "All" repositories.
+If you have installed Renovate into "All" repositories but have a fork you want to use, then add `"forkProcessing": "enabled"` to the repository's `renovate.json` file.

 ## gitAuthor

 You can customize the Git author that's used whenever Renovate creates a commit.